a-orangetree/College_Football_Scrape/README.md

 Python 3 is required, along with several libraries, all of which comes standard in Continuum's Anaconda Python distrbution (found here: https://www.continuum.io/downloads).

-SQLite is also required (found here: http://sqlitebrowser.org/).
+SQLite is recommended, though not required (found here: http://sqlitebrowser.org/).
+All the data can be accessed using Python.
+However, using SQLite Browser may make some manipulations easier.

 ##EXPLANATION OF TABLE OUTPUTS IN SQLITE